-East Bay Ham Radio, 1930s -- 50s.
+East Bay Ham Radio, 1930s -- 50s; and Two Founders of the Mt Diablo club

-By Bart Lee, K6VK, CHRS Fellow in History
+By Bart Lee, K6VK, CHRS Fellow, AWA Fellow

-On the East side of the Coastal Ridge across the Bay from San Francisco, the old agricultural town of Walnut Creek (and Orinda and the like) sat happily isolated for many decades.
+On the East side of the Coastal Ridge across the Bay from San Francisco, California, and beneath Mt Diablo, the old agricultural town of Walnut Creek (and Orinda and the like) sat happily isolated for many decades.
 (Now it's freeway linked and hosts its own Tiffany's.)
-A few East Bay ham stations peek out from the mists of time, through the San Francisco Fog of History:
+A few East Bay ham stations peek out from the mists of time, and through the San Francisco Fog of History.
+The first two of the three old timers presented here helped to found the Mt.
+Diablo Amateur Radio Club in 1947.